-Kitchen makeover?
-Yes, please!
-Unlimited budget?
-I wish!
-After completing my major living room refresh, I was left with little monies to complete the second half of this open concept living room/kitchen combo.
-However, with some intentional choices and a breakdown of manageable phases, I was able to get exactly what I wanted in a doable amount of time without overwhelming myself or my budget.
+In need of a kitchen makeover that doesn’t break the bank?
+With some intentional choices and a breakdown of manageable phases, I was able to get exactly what I wanted without overwhelming myself or my budget.
 I am so excited to share with you this fun transformation from a 90’s traditional kitchen to my fresh take on traditional-meets-modern kitchen makeover.

 Phase 1: The Inherited Space (Before’s)